brndd/vanilla-tweaks/README.md

 - **Widescreen FoV fix**
 - **Sound in background patch**
 - **Sound channel count default increase**
-  - By default the game only uses 12 software sound channels and up to 12 hardware sound channels (modern sound devices usually only have 1).
-This causes some sounds to not play in group content.
+  - By default the game only uses 12 channels to play sound.
+This is essentially the number of sounds that can play at the same time, so the low default value means many sound effects in group content do not play.
-  - The default in TBC is 32.
+  - Increased to 128 by default.
+The default in TBC is 32.
 The default in newer expansions is 64.
   - This can also be set with `/console SoundSoftwareChannels 128`, but this patcher changes the default value so that it survives Config.wtf deletions.
   - If you run into performance problems in group content where many sounds are playing, try decreasing this to 64.
 With modern hardware this is unlikely to be an issue though.
 - **Farclip (max render distance) increase**